 1. There Have Been Six United Nations Security Council Resolutions Addressing Iran’s Nuclear Weapons Program

 Due to its ongoing refusal to abide by the terms of the Non-Proliferation Treaty that it signed, or come clean about the extent of its nuclear program, Iran has been subject to six UN security Council resolutions demanding that it come into compliance with its obligations.
 The first, Resolution 1696, was passed in July 2006 by a vote of 14-1, with only Qatar voting against it.
 It “called on Iran to comply with the requirements set forth by the International Atomic Energy Agency (IAEA) and suspend all of its enrichment and reprocessing activities.”
 Resolution 1696 was passed under Article 40 of the UN Charter, meaning that Iran faces no binding threat in the case of non-compliance.
-However, Resolution 1696 proscribed that any future resolutions governing Iran’s nuclear program be passed under Article 41, which would “permit the ‘complete or partial interruption of economic relations and of rail, sea, air, postal, telegraphic, radio, and other means of communication, and the severance of diplomatic relations'” in order to force the country into compliance.
-The subsequent five resolutions were Resolution 1737 (passed in December 2005), Resolution 1747 (March 2007), Resolution 1803 (March 2008), Resolution 1835 (September 2008), and Resolution 1929 (June 2010).
+However, Resolution 1696 prescribed that any future resolutions governing Iran’s nuclear program be passed under Article 41, which would “permit the ‘complete or partial interruption of economic relations and of rail, sea, air, postal, telegraphic, radio, and other means of communication, and the severance of diplomatic relations'” in order to force the country into compliance.
+The subsequent five resolutions were Resolution 1737 (passed in December 2006), Resolution 1747 (March 2007), Resolution 1803 (March 2008), Resolution 1835 (September 2008), and Resolution 1929 (June 2010).
 Resolution 1737 imposed economic sanctions on “Iranian companies and individuals involved in Iran’s nuclear weapons program,” and ordered Iran to give up enrichment within sixty days.
 Resolution 1747 added the Islamic Revolutionary Guards Corps to the list of sanctioned organizations.
 The other resolutions generally strengthened the existing sanctions.
 Resolution 1929 banned “the regime from pursuing ballistic missiles capable of delivering nuclear weapons.”
 The contentious relations between the West and Iran was not an “unnecessary crisis,” as Iran’s Foreign Minister Javad Zarif called it when the P5+1 talks started last fall, but rather an international response to a rogue state that has a record of deceit, flouting both international law and its own commitments.

 2. Iran Does Not Possess a “Right” to Enrich Uranium Under International Law